GTSM Technologies

 Tensor Strain for NSF’s PBO

-The PBO project aimed to install 100+ GTSM instruments across the North Western region of the United States (only approximately 80 of the 107 systems supplied by GTSM were actually installed within the funding budget and timeframe).
+The PBO project aims to install 100+ GTSM instruments across the North Western region of the United States.
 This area will provide a useful of information due to a great deal of tectonic activity.
 The region has extensive GPS and seismic coverage and many different tectonic target types.

 The Google map to the right shows the installations in 2005 and early 2006.
 For a large scale image showing all of the current sites, go to the Location Map.

-For complete site listings, visit UNAVCO for the Plate Boundary Observatory program of Earthscope, the major Research Equipment initiative (2004) of NSF.
+For more details, visit UNAVCO for the Plate Boundary Observatory program of Earthscope, the major Research Equipment initiative (2004) of NSF.

 New Videos to Unavco installations available: Overview of Anza Cluster and Hoko Falls Installation